rahulvital/rahulvital/README.md

-To whoever is reading this,

-My name is Rahul Vital, and I started my journey into coding very recently, after completing a MSc in Cancer Research.
+Hi, my name is Rahul Vital, and I started my journey into coding very recently, after completing a MSc in Cancer Research.
 I am looking to eventually put the skills I learn while coding to help develop a project that incorporates both coding and cancer.